PaulToast/Teensy-Delay-Pedal/README.md

-# DIY Delay Effect Pedal using the Teensy 4.1
+# Homemade Delay Effect Pedal using the Teensy 4.1

 This article details the implementation of a DIY audio effect pedal and provides a step-by-step guide.